smart-data-models/dataModel.SmartDataModels/Attribute/doc/spec_KO.md

       x-ngsi:
         type: Property
     parentContext:
-      description: Id of the parent attribute of the current one if it has any
+      description: Id of the parent Attribute of the current one if it has any
       type: string
       x-ngsi:
         type: Property